emmajanedrews/base-template/_posts/2018-03-01-3-best-roi-home-improvement-projects.md

 {% include pullquote.html %}

 **2. Bathroom remodel.** A thorough bathroom remodeling project can cost thousands, but it’s worth it.
-It will pay for itself and give you an additional 80% return as well.&nbsp;
+It will pay for itself and give you an additional 80% return as well.

 **3. Deck or patio upgrades.** These can cost anywhere from a few hundred to tens of thousands of dollars, depending on the size and upgrade.
 You can expect around an 80% return for this kind of project as well.